-Becoming a real estate agent can be a great career move to make, and you may be eager to get started assisting clients with their buying, selling and leasing plans.
-However, before you can begin working in this field, you must take the appropriate classes and pass a licensing exam.
-You will also need to find a real estate agent broker to work under until you become a full Realtor broker yourself.
-With a closer look at what it takes to become a real estate agent salesperson, you will be able to determine if this is a path that you want to follow.
+Becoming a real estate agent can be a great career move to make, and you may be eager to get started assisting clients with their home buying, selling or renting plans.
+However, before you can begin working in this field, you must take the appropriate classes and pass a real estate licensing exam.
+You will also need to find a real estate agent or principal broker to work under until you become a full time real estate agent yourself.
+With a closer look at what it takes to become a real estate agent , you will be able to determine if this is a path that you want to follow.

 The first step in the process of becoming a real estate agent is taking the required classes.
 Each state has unique requirements for licensing, but most will require you to attend specific real estate-related schools/courses and to have a specific number of hours of classroom training.
 These courses often may be taken online or in the evening around your other activities.
 Some states require you to submit the credentials and proof of education before you can sit for the licensing exam.
 You can research specific licensing requirements in your state to determine how to proceed, and you may also look for real estate schools that offer the courses you need to fulfill your requirements.

 In most states, the real estate salesperson will be required to work under a principal broker for at least a few years prior to applying for a broker license himself or herself.
 The real estate salesperson will typically be able to perform all duties related to serving clients, but the principal broker will hold his or her real estate license and will be responsible for reviewing documents and contracts to ensure that the real estate agent is properly serving clients and fulfilling his or her duties.
 The salesperson will be able to be self-employed and work on his own only after he or she takes the additional steps to become a fully licensed broker and has a broker's license.
 This is also when the real estate agent may have real estate agents working under him or her as an employee.